Ishikaaa23/Bank-Transaction-Fraud-Detection/README.md

 ## Project Highlights

 - Detects fraudulent transactions with high accuracy
-- End-to-end workflow: data preprocessing, model training, and prediction
+- End-to-end workflow: data preprocessing, EDA, model training, and prediction
-- Lightweight repo, model stored externally to comply with GitHub limits
+- Deployed using render

+ ## This is still an ongoing project.
+Since the data is imbalanced, the model is unable to catch fraud transaction.